uhm-coe/dashboard-for-pressbooks-h5p/readme.txt

 * **Chapter Badges** in *Dashboard > Organize*: a new column, H5P Content, appears in the *Pressbooks Organize* dashboard showing which chapters have embedded H5P content.
 * **Hide H5P Content For Anonymous Users**: a new option (shown below) to prevent anonymous users from seeing H5P Content.
 Use this to encourage users to log in so their results can be stored.

+This project was funded by the *Hubert V. Everly Endowed Scholar* fund and the College of Education at the University of Hawaiʻi at Mānoa.

 == Installation ==

 1. Upload the `dashboard-for-pressbooks-h5p` directory to the `/wp-content/plugins/` directory